South China Sea: Territorial claims

-The overlapping claims over Pedra Branca or Pulau Batu Putih including the neighbouring Middle Rocks by both Singapore and Malaysia were settled in 2008 by the International Court of Justice, awarding Pedra Branca/Pulau Batu Puteh to Singapore and the Middle Rocks to Malaysia.
+The overlapping claims over Pedra Branca or Pulau Batu Putih, including the neighbouring Middle Rocks, by both Singapore and Malaysia were settled in 2008 by the International Court of Justice, awarding Pedra Branca/Pulau Batu Puteh to Singapore and the Middle Rocks to Malaysia.
 In July 2010, US Secretary of State Hillary Clinton called for China to resolve the territorial dispute.
-China responded by demanding the US keep out of the issue.
-This came at a time when both countries had been engaging in naval exercises in a show of force to the opposing side, which increased tensions in the region.
+China responded by demanding that the US keep out of the issue.
+This came at a time when both countries had been engaging in naval exercises as a show of force to the opposing side, which increased tensions in the region.
 The US Department of Defense released a statement on August 18 where it opposed the use of force to resolve the dispute, and accused China of assertive behaviour.
 On July 22, 2011, one of India's amphibious assault vessels, the INS Airavat which was on a friendly visit to Vietnam, was reportedly contacted at a distance of 45 nmi from the Vietnamese coast in the disputed South China Sea on an open radio channel by a vessel identifying itself as the Chinese Navy and stating that the ship was entering Chinese waters.
-The spokesperson for the Indian Navy clarified that as no ship or aircraft was visible from INS Airavat it proceeded on her onward journey as scheduled.
+The spokesperson for the Indian Navy clarified that, as no ship or aircraft was visible from INS Airavat, it proceeded as scheduled on its onward journey.
 The Indian Navy further clarified that "[t]here was no confrontation involving the INS Airavat.
 India supports freedom of navigation in international waters, including in the South China Sea, and the right of passage in accordance with accepted principles of international law.
 These principles should be respected by all."

-In September 2011, shortly after China and Vietnam had signed an agreement seeking to contain a dispute over the South China Sea, India's state-run explorer, Oil and Natural Gas Corporation (ONGC) said that its overseas investment arm ONGC Videsh Limited had signed a three-year deal with PetroVietnam for developing long-term cooperation in the oil sector and that it had accepted Vietnam's offer of exploration in certain specified blocks in the South China Sea.
+In September 2011, shortly after China and Vietnam had signed an agreement seeking to contain a dispute over the South China Sea, India's state-run explorer, Oil and Natural Gas Corporation (ONGC) said that its overseas investment arm ONGC Videsh Limited had signed a three-year deal with Petrovietnam for developing long-term cooperation in the oil sector and that it had accepted Vietnam's offer of exploration in certain specified blocks in the South China Sea.
 In response, Chinese Foreign Ministry spokesperson Jiang Yu issued a protest.
-The spokesman of the Ministry of External Affairs of the Government of India responded by saying that "The Chinese had concerns but we are going by what the Vietnamese authorities have told us and have conveyed this to the Chinese."
+The spokesman of the Ministry of External Affairs of the Government of India responded by saying that "The Chinese had concerns, but we are going by what the Vietnamese authorities have told us and have conveyed this to the Chinese."
 The Indo-Vietnamese deal was also denounced by the Chinese state-run newspaper Global Times.

-In 1999, Taiwan claimed the entirety of the South China Sea islands under the Lee Teng-hui administration.
-The entire subsoil, seabed and waters of the Paracels and Spratlys are claimed by Taiwan.
+In 1999, Taiwan claimed the entirety of the South China Sea islands under the administration of Lee Teng-hui.
+The entire subsoil, seabed, and waters of the Paracels and Spratlys are claimed by Taiwan.

 In 2012 and 2013, Vietnam and Taiwan butted heads against each other over anti-Vietnamese military exercises by Taiwan.